gphuang/gphuang.github.io/_posts/2016-10-15-notes-on-machine-learning.md

 **_Questions_**

-* what a neural network is really doing, behaviour of deep neural networks
+* what a neural network is really doing, behavior of deep neural networks
 * how it is doing so, when succeeds; and what went wrong when fails.
   - explore low-dimensional deep neural networks when classifying certain datasets
   - visualise the behavior, complexity, and topology of such networks